grindytech/openmark-cairo-contracts/src/token/README.md

 - `to` (ContractAddress): The address to receive the newly minted token.

 #### Events
-- `NFTMinted { caller: ContractAddress, to: ContractAddress, token_id: u256, uri: ByteArray }`: Emitted when a new token is minted.
+- `TokenMinted { caller: ContractAddress, to: ContractAddress, token_id: u256, uri: ByteArray }`: Emitted when a new token is minted.

 #### Example
 ```rust